Arroyave Research Group, Texas A&M U.

-Dr. Attari is a post-doctoral researcher in the Department of Materials Science and Engineering at the Texas A&M University.
+Dr. Attari is a postdoctoral researcher in the Department of Materials Science and Engineering at Texas A&M University.
 He has a broad research background in computational materials that spans several disciplines in both academia and industry, focused on the future of electronic and energy materials.
-He holds a PhD in Materials Science and Engineering from Texas A&M, where he developed phase-field models of phase transitions in several key electronic (Cu/Sn/Cu interconnects), energy (Mg2SnSi thermoelectrics), coating (Ti-based nitrides) materials and created one of the largest synthetic microstructure databases using phase-field approach.
+He holds a PhD degree in Materials Science and Engineering from Texas A&M, where he developed phase-field models of phase transitions in a number of key electronic (Cu/Sn/Cu interconnects), energy (Mg2SnSi thermoelectrics), and coating (Ti-based nitrides) materials.
+He has also created a large and diverse synthetic microstructure database utilizing the phase-field approach.
+This database along with several other microstructure datasets are currently curated at the Open Phase-field Microstructure Database (OPMD) and can be accessed via microstructures.net.
 He has bachelor’s and master’s degrees in Mechanical Engineering from Iran and Turkey, respectively.
-He is currently a member of Chemistry and Physics of Materials Committee in The Minerals, Metals & Materials Society (TMS).
+He is currently a member of the Chemistry and Physics of Materials Committee in The Minerals, Metals & Materials Society (TMS).
 He is also the current member of the board of directors of Electronic Device Failure Analysis Society (EDFAS).

 - Constitutive modeling of response of materials

 - Phase field modeling and moving boundary problems

 Strain-induced Suppression of the Miscibility Gap in Nanostructured Mg2Si-Mg2Sn Solid Solutions

 Article title: On the Interfacial Phase Growth and Vacancy Evolution during Accelerated Electromigration in Cu/Sn/Cu Microjoints.